NWA Texas Heavyweight Championship

-The REAL Texas Heavyweight Championship is a professional wrestling title that has existed since the 1930s.
+The NWA Texas Heavyweight Championship is a professional wrestling title that has existed since the 1930s.
 Though its exact date of creation isn't known, it is among the oldest championships used in professional wrestling today.
 The title has used a variety of different names over the years, which consists of initial changes to represent the various companies that have controlled the title at different times.
 Originally, it was simply known as the Texas Heavyweight Championship until its name was changed after the formation of the National Wrestling Alliance in 1948.
 For most of the title's existence, at least until the early 1990s, it was defended almost exclusively within the Dallas, Fort Worth, Houston and San Antonio areas of Texas.
 From the 1930s to the mid-1960s, these cities and the surrounding towns were within the territory operated by Ed McLemore, which was known simply as Southwest Sports, Inc. at the time.
 After McLemore's death, the territory came under the control of Fritz Von Erich and was renamed as Big Time Wrestling.
 However, the promotion would be renamed World Class Championship Wrestling in the early 1980s, which is the name the territory is best remembered under today.
 The championship remained an NWA affiliated title until February 1986.

 In 1986, WCCW withdrew from the NWA and changed their name to the World Class Wrestling Association, while still promoting under the WCCW banner.
 The title became the WCWA Texas Heavyweight Championship at this time.
 In August 1989, the title became the USWA Texas Heavyweight Championship in the United States Wrestling Association when WCCW was transformed into the USWA.